grossi/documentToPdf/README.md

 Type: `string`

-Name of the file, must contain it the file extension.
+Name of the file, must contain the file extension.

 #### outputName